 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, or a department chair who provided only general support.

 History of Psychiatry requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
-Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
+Please visit the Funding Acknowledgements page on the Sage Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
 Please note a Fellowship should also be mentioned, with its title and name of the provider.

 3.1.2 Prior publication